-The “Take” and “Twist” are two offensive elements designed to create an advantage demonstrated here by Pau Gasol and the San Antonio Spurs.
+The “Take” and “Twist” concepts are offensive elements designed to create an advantage as demonstrated here by Pau Gasol and the San Antonio Spurs.

 As the lines blur between International basketball and the NBA it can no longer be said with the same level of distinction that there is an “international” style of play and an “American” style of play.
 Players and coaches from around the world are flooding the NBA with new skill sets and new outlooks on offense.
 NBA coaches learn from International coaches and vice versa.
 It is hard to tell who is stealing from whom!

 The San Antonio Spurs have been ahead of this curve for some time.
 Their roster and coaching staff has long had an international flavor and so too has their playbook.
 In this piece we’ll look at two of The Four T’s of International Offense – the “Take” and the “Twist” – that may not be so “international” anymore!

 Video: San Antonio Spurs – “TAKES” ft.
 Pau Gasol